susanev/uw-hcde-creative-computing/exercises/robot/robot.md

 Submission
 Make sure your code has the background call added back in before turning in.
 Then turn in your .pde file on canvas.
 You should also add this program to your website portfolio.
 This will be demoed in lab, or you can watch this reference video.

-[robot]: https://github.com/susanev/2016_Winter_UWHCDE_p5/blob/master/exercises/robot/images/robot.png "Black, white and gray robot"
+[robot]: https://github.com/susanev/2016_Winter_UWHCDE_p5/blob/master/exercises/robot/images/robot.png "Black, white, and gray robot"